Basics of Scouting

 There are 2 main types of scouting: Pit Scouting and Match Scouting.

-Pit Scouting mainly occurs in the first days of the event, and consists of scouts going around the pits and asking teams questions about their robot (drivetrain, autos, scoring, speed, etc).
-They than use this data to get an idea of what a robot is supposed to be capable of as well as knowing what a team plans.
+Pit Scouting mainly occurs in the first days of the event, and consists of scouts going around the pits and asking teams questions about their robot (drivetrain, autos, scoring, speed, etc.) Then they use this data to get an idea of what a robot is supposed to be capable of, as well as knowing what a team plans to do over the course of a match.

-Match Data occurs during qualification matches, and consists of scouts actually watching the matches and recording what a specific robot does.
-What is recorded changes from year to year and from team to team.
+Match Scouting occurs during qualification matches, and consists of scouts watching the matches and recording what a specific robot does.
+What is recorded, changes from year to year, and from team to team.
 What you choose to record comes down to what you think the most important data is to keep track of as a team.
-(Common fields are points scored in teleop, auto, etc).
+(Examples of common data fields might be: points scored in tele-op, auto, their team number, etc.)

 Last updated